KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!

 OS13k is a tiny pseudo operating system designed for a JS13k community project.
-It includes native support for webgl shaders, zzfx, dweets, medals, fullscreen, and more.
+It includes native support for webgl shaders, zzfx, dweets, medals, fullscreen, mobile support, and more.
 The OS (incuding zzfx and shader support) is under 6k when zipped.

 ## Please keep this project confidential!